The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 6. Seborrheic Dermatitis & Hair Loss — The Clinical Link

 Most people treat seborrheic dermatitis as a cosmetic scalp issue.
-The clinical evidence establishes it as something more consequential — a chronic inflammatory condition with documented links to accelerated hair loss in susceptible individuals.
+The clinical literature suggests it can be more consequential than that — a chronic inflammatory condition with documented associations with hair loss in susceptible individuals.

-A 2022 systematic review in the Journal of the American Academy of Dermatology documented seborrheic dermatitis as a potential major inflammatory trigger or accelerant of CCCA — Central Centrifugal Cicatricial Alopecia, the most common scarring alopecia in women of African descent.
-Long-term yeast-driven scalp inflammation was shown to significantly increase the likelihood of worsening permanent scarring hair loss.
+A 2022 systematic review in the Journal of the American Academy of Dermatology examined seborrheic dermatitis as a potential inflammatory trigger or accelerant of CCCA — Central Centrifugal Cicatricial Alopecia, the most common scarring alopecia in women of African descent.

 ⚠ If you have SD and are noticing thinning